vdaas/vald/docs/user-guides/filtering-configuration.md

 ...
 ```

-It is because the Vald Filter gateway connects the filter component specified in the users' request.
+The Vald Filter gateway connects to the filter component specified in the users' request.
+So, you can use the filtering function only by setting `gateway.filter.enabled=true` in your Helm chart.

 If you want to make more detailed settings, please set the following parameters.